 That being said, the new bill does require something of casinos in return for tax relief.
 Casinos in Atlantic City must make a “good faith effort” to hire as many former and new employees as possible.

-In the last few months, casino management had to get creative in order to making the most of the restricted opening in July.
-Hard Rock Atlantic City, for example, moved their VIP high-roller lounge from indoors to an outdoor ocean view tent.
+In the last few months, casino management had to get creative in order to make the most of the restricted opening in July.
+Hard Rock Atlantic City, for example, moved its VIP high-roller lounge from indoors to an outdoor ocean view tent.

 “We’ve been able to bring back about 60% of our employee base, so not everyone,” said Joe Lupo, president of Hard Rock AC.